 The town itself is also the unlikely destination for some of the best crab in northern Thailand – The Alaska King Crab restaurant.
 This feels kind of weird considering the location, but I have to admit that it was a food highlight with oversized portions, and the place is extremely popular with the local crowd.

 More places to stay than just The Nest

-You can find some great resorts and B&B’s here.
+You can find some excellent resorts and B&B’s here.
 There used to be only The Chiang Dao Nest for a decent overnight stay, always a popular choice for biker caravans and cravers of western food.
-The Thai owner used to work as a chef in England so she can have her staff cook up a storm with western food.
+The Thai owner used to work as a chef in England to have her staff cook up a storm with western food.
 (Pictures from the Nest below from June 2010)

 I have driven through Chiang Dao many times but only stayed overnight on three occasions.
-Twice at The Nest in the old days, and last year in June we got a fantastic reopening price after the covid lockdown at Chiang Dao Azalea Village.
-Azalea has nice small bungalows, a pool with scenic views of the mountain and it is close to the evening market in town.
+Twice at The Nest in the old days.
+Then, last June, we got a fantastic reopening price after the covid lockdown at Chiang Dao Azalea Village.
+Azalea has nice small bungalows, a pool with scenic views of the mountain, and close to the evening market in town.
 Perfect place to do nothing!

 Chiang Dao is beautiful in the rainy season or green season that we prefer to call it here.
 The cold season from November to February is also favourable.
-But when the burning season starts it is best to avoid Chiang Dao in late February, March and April.
+But when the burning season starts, it is best to avoid the area in late February, March and April.
 Tend to be a lot of fires forest fires at the time.